 Yoav Dori, MD, PhD, is a Pediatric Cardiologist and the Director of Pediatric Lymphatic Imaging and Interventions and Lymphatic Research at Children’s Hospital of Philadelphia and the Hospital of the University of Pennsylvania.
 Dr. Dori delivered two lectures in Western Canada on “Lymphatic Circulation in Health and Disease: New Discoveries and New Treatment Options," on Sept.
 19 he presented at Royal University Hospital in Saskatoon; and on Sept.
 20 at Stollery Children’s Hospital in Edmonton.

-The Center for Lymphatic Imaging and Interventions at Children’s Hospital of Philadelphia provides highly specialized care for children with lymphatic leaks and lymphatic flow disorders.
+The Jill and Mark Fishman Center for Lymphatic Disorders at Children’s Hospital of Philadelphia provides highly specialized care for children with lymphatic leaks and lymphatic flow disorders.
 Experts in the center are developing advanced imaging and interventional technologies to map the anatomy and flow of the lymphatic system.
 This allows the team to more accurately identify and manage several chronic and debilitating conditions, using a variety of minimally invasive treatment options.
 The clinicians on the team have treated more than 500 adults and 100 children with lymphatic flow disorders, making the program the largest and most active of its kind in the world.

 Robert Lustig, MD, is the Director of the Network Development Program, Attending Physician at Children’s Hospital of Philadelphia and Professor of Clinical Radiation Oncology in the Perelman School of Medicine at the University of Pennsylvania.
 He cares for patients in Penn’s Roberts Proton Therapy Center.
 Dr. Lustig will travel to Montreal on Sept.
 22, 2016, to deliver a lecture on “Proton Therapy for Pediatric Malignancies” at CHU-Sainte Justine.